SLoh4137/umcp-tase/README.md

 Our site has events and bios.
 When the user signs into the Netlify CMS admin panel (see [`below`](#adding-new-events)), they see the types of data they can add.
 This can include titles, images, tags, and markdown content.
 Then, Gatsby takes this information and displays it on our site.

+# Adding New Pages
+To add new pages, just create a file in [`src/pages/`](src/pages/).
+Gatsby will turn that file into a page on the site with the same name.
+Layout and ThemeProvider are automatically added by [`gatsby-browser`](gatsby-browser.js).
+The Layout component wraps our page in a header and footer.
+You find the components used by the Layout in [`src/Layout`](src/Layout)

+Also, since that new component is a page component, it can take `PageProps` from Gatsby which includes location information.
+More information about pages and layouts can be found in the [Gatsby page documentation](https://www.gatsbyjs.org/docs/recipes/pages-layouts/).

 # Adding New Events
 Through Netlify CMS, we have a nice interface to add events.
 You can access it by following the url of the site `[url]/admin` Then, sign in with an account that has access to the repository.
 Once you're in, you should see ![Netlify CMS admin panel](/docs/netlify-cms-events.png)